 Development costs required for the Corporation's oil reserves have been funded out of the Corporation's cash balance.
 Additional capital required will be sourced from future cash flow from operations or other equity or debt sources as appropriate.
-Oryx Petroleum is of the view that there is limited risk that the costs of funding would render the further development of the reserves uneconomic.
+There can be no assurance that such sources of financing will be available on acceptable terms or at all.
+If adequate funds are not available, the Corporation may be required to reduce, delay, scale back or eliminate portions of its license areas.
+See "Risk Factors - Risks Relating to Oryx Petroleum's Stage of Development".